valory-xyz/price-oracle/docs/index.md

 5. Build the service deployment.

-    The `--use-hardhat` flag below, adds an image with a hardhat node containing some defaults, e.g., a gnosis safe.
+    The `--use-hardhat` flag below, adds an image with a Hardhat node containing some default smart contracts (e.g., a [Safe](https://safe.global/)) to the service deployment.
+You can use any image with a Hardhat node, instead of the default `valory/open-autonomy-hardhat`.
+To achieve that, you need to modify the environment variable `HARDHAT_IMAGE_NAME`.

-    Any image with a hardhat node can be used instead of the default `valory/open-autonomy-hardhat` by using an environment variable.
-This service needs the Autonolas registries in order to run.
-There is an image for that, and we can override the hardhat image with the registries one, which contains all the necessary contracts deployed:
+    The Price Oracle service demo requires the Autonolas Protocol registry contracts in order to run.
+    We conveniently provide the image `valory/autonolas-registries` containing them.
+    Therefore, build the deployment as follows:

     ```bash
     export HARDHAT_IMAGE_NAME=valory/autonolas-registries